Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

                 "status": "ok",
             },
             {
-                // Certificate is not signed by the authenticated user, or timestamp it invalid "status": "invalid_certification",
+                // Certificate is not signed by the authenticated user, or timestamp is invalid "status": "invalid_certification",
             },
             {